 The H1B visa is a nonimmigrant visa that allows foreign workers in specialty occupations to work temporarily in the United States.
 These specialty occupations typically require a bachelor’s degree or higher in a specific field, such as engineering, computer science, or medicine.
+If you are looking into permanent residency options, learn more about EB-1 visa for extraordinary individuals.

 Several people might apply for an H1B visa for different reasons.
 However, it will be best for the applicant to contact an h1b visa lawyer before applying for a visa.
 The lawyer can provide you professional and legal assistance throughout the visa process.
 It will also help if you stay aware of the process for an H1B visa, as mentioned below.